-This is an 8 week course.
+This is a 12 week course.
 If after 4 weeks of the course, You are not 100% Satisfied, Simply email or call me and I will refund your course registration fees.
 No Hoops to jump through.

 I want you to love this course and feel that it's worth a lot more than I what you are paying.
 If You're not 100% completely satisfied with the course after 4 weeks, I will refund your money.
 Period.